Pneumococcal vaccine: Worldwide

 Pneumococcal vaccines Accelerated Development and Introduction Plan (PneumoADIP) is a program to accelerate the evaluation and access to new pneumococcal vaccines in the developing world.
 PneumoADIP is funded by the Global Alliance for Vaccines and Immunization (GAVI).
 Thirty GAVI countries have expressed interest in participating by 2010.
 PneumoADIP aims to save 5.4 million children by 2030.

-A pilot Advance Market Commitment (AMC) to develop a vaccine against pneumococcus was launched by GAVI in June 2009 as a strategy to address two of the major policy challenges to vaccine introduction: a lack of affordable vaccines on the market, and insufficient commercial incentives to develop vaccines for diseases concentrated in developing countries.
+A pilot Advance Market Commitment (AMC) to develop a vaccine against pneumococcus was launched by GAVI in June 2009 as a strategy to address two of the major policy challenges to vaccine introduction: a lack of affordable vaccines on the market and insufficient commercial incentives to develop vaccines for diseases concentrated in developing countries.
 Under the terms of an AMC, donors make a legally binding guarantee that, if a future vaccine is developed against a particular disease, they will purchase a predetermined amount at an agreed-upon price.
-The guarantee is linked to safety and efficacy standards that the vaccine must meet and is structured in a way to allow several firms to compete to develop and produce the best possible new product.
+The guarantee is linked to safety and efficacy standards that the vaccine must meet and is structured to allow several firms to compete to develop and produce the best possible new product.
 AMCs reduce risk to donor governments by eliminating the need to fund individual research and development projects that may never produce a vaccine.
 If no company produces a vaccine that meets the predetermined standards, governments (and thus their taxpayers) spend nothing.
 For the bio-pharmaceutical industry, AMCs create a guaranteed market, with a promise of returns that would not normally exist.
 For developing countries, AMCs provide funding to ensure that those vaccines will be affordable once they have been developed.
 It is estimated that the pneumococcal AMC could prevent more than 1.5 million childhood deaths by 2020.

 Doctors Without Borders has criticized GAVI's pneumococcal AMC for not encouraging innovation, discouraging competition from new market entrants, and raising vaccine costs.
 They said that it had allowed Pfizer and GlaxoSmithKline to maintain a duopoly while making it more difficult for the Serum Institute of India to sell their cheaper vaccine.
 The duopoly allowed price discrimination; somewhat higher prices for GAVI, and unaffordable prices (about ten time the GAVI price) for middle-income countries too rich for GAVI aid.
 The pneumococcal program (unlike previous market-shaping programs from GAVI) did not include any mechanism for increasing competition.

 The Humanitarian Mechanism makes the pneumococcal vaccine available to humanitarian actors (but not governments) at a lower-than-normal price during humanitarian emergencies.